Brown-capped pygmy woodpecker

 The brown-capped pygmy woodpecker or Indian pygmy woodpecker (Yungipicus nanus) is a species of very small woodpecker found in Nepal, India and Sri Lanka.
 Some taxonomic authorities continue to place this species in the genus Dendrocopos or Picoides.
+This species is non-migratory and often spotted in pairs or small family groups.
+They are known for being very active and are not often spotted, despite their constant foraging in the tree canopy.

 Description

+The brown-capped pygmy woodpecker has brownish cap from the forehead to hindneck.
 A small brown and white woodpecker with distinctive pink-rimmed white irises.
 Barred brown and white above, lightly streaked dirty white below.
 Tail spotted white.
 Paler brown crown (edged red in male) and eyestripes contrasting with white supercilia and cheeks.